nitisinone (Oral route)

 Proper Use of nitisinone

-- For small children, you may open the capsule and put the medicine in a small amount of water, formula, or applesauce.
+- If needed, you may open the capsule and put the medicine in a small amount of water, formula, or applesauce.
 Give the medicine as soon as it is mixed.

 The dose of nitisinone will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of nitisinone.
 If your dose is different, do not change it unless your doctor tells you to do so.